dechamps/FlexASIO/BACKENDS.md

 - **Feature set:** some FlexASIO features and options might not work with all backends.

+**Note:** the internal buffer size of the shared Windows audio pipeline has been observed to be 20 ms. This means that only exclusive backends (i.e. WASAPI Exclusive, WDM-KS) can achieve an actual latency below 20 ms.

 **Note:** In addition to APOs, hardware devices can also implement additional audio processing at a low level in the audio driver, or baked into the hardware itself ([DSP][]).
 Choice of backend cannot affect such processing.